selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 > An unexamined life is not worth living.

-## The limits
+## How would your best version live?

 We live within the limits of our body, genes, childhood, our past, family, friends, society, geography, culture, and the spirit of times.

-But it's possible to do better since we can think, choose, and communicate
+But is it possible to do better?

-> How would your best version live?
+How to live in harmony?

-In harmony, at peace, but how?
+How to be at peace?

 ## Choice